vikki-iam/vikki-iam/README.md

 # Vigneshwaran R | DevOps Engineer

 Welcome to my GitHub profile!
-I'm Vigneshwaran R, a passionate DevOps Engineer with over 7 years of experience in IT, specializing in **AWS** and **DevOps** practices.
-My focus is on **cloud automation**, **infrastructure optimization**, and **CI/CD pipelines**.
-I enjoy solving complex challenges, improving system performance, and ensuring cost efficiency in cloud environments.
+I'm a **DevOps Engineer** with 7+ years in IT — passionate about **cloud automation**, **infrastructure optimization**, and building smooth **CI/CD pipelines**.
+I love solving real-world challenges and making systems faster, smarter, and more cost-effective.

 ---